babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Customer.rst

 The customer defined here is not a person.
 Real persons into a customer entity are called “Contacts”.

+.. rubric:: Section Description

 .. sidebar:: Other sections

    * :ref:`Attachments<attachment-section>`
    * :ref:`Notes<note-section>`

-.. rubric:: Section Description

 .. tabularcolumns:: |l|l|

-.. list-table:: Required fields |ReqFieldLegend|
+.. list-table:: Required field |ReqFieldLegend|
    :widths: 20, 80
    :header-rows: 1